 - Venetoclax, a targeted drug

-Clinical trials are currently underway of CAR T-cell therapy for patients with mantle cell lymphoma.
+In July 2020, CAR T-cell therapy was approved by the FDA for patients with relapsed or refractory mantle cell lymphoma.
 The therapy, which uses genetically modified immune system T cells to attack tumor cells, has been shown to be effective in patients with other forms of non-Hodgkin lymphoma.
 Other trials are testing drugs known as bispecific antibodies, artificial proteins that can bind simultaneously to two surface proteins on cells, and targeted agents directed against specific cancer-related proteins.